An introduction to Dyslexia | Supporting learners to achieve their potential

 - understand and work with the positive features of dyslexia as well as the challenges to become a more inclusive educator.

 Who is this course for?

 This course is suitable for those with beginner to intermediate knowledge; and is targeted at tutors, learning support staff, education management staff, resource developers, assessors and moderators in a tertiary environment.

 Participation in this webinar is an integral part of the Dyslexia Friendly Quality Mark for tertiary education institutions that is currently in development.

 Mike Styles has worked in the areas of adult literacy/numeracy for over 20 years.
 He is a self-employed consultant working in the area of adult Dyslexia support and advises education organisations and companies across the workforce in matters of Dyslexia and Neurodiversity.

-Contact your local hub to book this online course for your organisation.
+Public course dates will be listed below when available.
+Or, Contact your local hub to discuss booking a course privately for your organisation.

 Taking that next step in your professional learning and development is easy with Ako Aotearoa.
 Everything we do is evidence-based.
 Everything you’ll learn is practical, high-quality, effective and sustainable.